laldu/User-Guide-EuroTeQ-Enrolment-Process/README.md

     - Set the checkbox to a check symbol to mark it as _true_
 2. Then click on the button labeled as "Save Data Changes"
     - This will automatically send an email updating the student of his enrolment status.
-    - If you would like to send an acceptance email it is best to first [check the home university's enrolment status](#checking-a-home-university-enrolment-status) to make sure that the status is also an acceptance.
+    - If you would like to send an acceptance email it is best to first [check the partner university's enrolment status](#checking-the-enrolment-status-from-the-partner-university) to make sure that the status is also an acceptance.
     - If you would like to know more about the automated email system read [here](#Automated-Email).

 <img width="1914" height="289" alt="image" src="https://github.com/user-attachments/assets/f4d0c923-f1ba-4a66-91ab-0e2624b05cef" />

-### Checking a home university enrolment status
+### Checking the enrolment status from the partner university

 1. Go to the table labeled as "enrolment_home_association"
 2. Look at the **enrolment_business_decision_id** and match it with the **id** from the "person" table